-We work throughout exclusively in the large isocurvature regime $S(0)\gg A(0)$.
-With the metric perturbations $\left\{\Phi, \Psi\right\}$ controlled in radiation domination by the radiation perturbations through the Einstein equations \cite{Kodama:1986fg,Kodama:1986ud,Ma:1995ey}, the large isocurvature regime corresponds to $\delta_c \gg \left\{\Phi, \Psi\right\}$ during radiation domination for as long as the total density and metric perturbations remain linear.
-We also restrict our attention to modes which are subhorizon in matter domination, and since the metric perturbations decay on subhorizon scales we neglect them in the continuity and Euler equations for the CDM in both radiation and matter domination.
-Under these approximations the CDM perturbations therefore evolve in linear theory as \cite{Hu:1995en}
+with $\Psi$ and $\Phi$ the Newtonian gauge curvature perturbations.
+These are controlled in radiation domination by the radiation perturbations through the Einstein equations \cite{Kodama:1986fg,Kodama:1986ud,Ma:1995ey}, and so the large isocurvature regime corresponds to $\delta_c \gg \left\{\Phi, \Psi\right\}$ during radiation domination for as long as the total density and metric perturbations remain linear.

+We can therefore neglect the metric perturbations in the continuity and Euler equations for the CDM in linear theory in radiation domination.
+We also restrict our attention to modes which enter the horizon in radiation domination, and which are therefore subhorizon during matter domination.
+Since metric perturbations decay on subhorizon scales, we can therefore neglect them in the continuity and Euler equations for the CDM in matter domination as well.
+Under these approximations the CDM perturbations evolve as \cite{Hu:1995en}

-where $y\equiv a/\aeq$ is the scale factor relative to matter-radiation equality $\aeq$.
-For simplicity, we throughout this work neglect the energy contribution of the baryons and set $\Omega_{c,0} \simeq \Omega_{m,0}$.
-The solutions are
+where $y\equiv a/\aeq$ is the scale factor relative to matter-radiation equality $\aeq$ and $\Omega_c$ and $\Omega_m$ are, respectively, the CDM and total matter densities today.
+For simplicity, we throughout this work neglect the energy contribution of the baryons and therefore set $\Omega_{c} = \Omega_{m}$.